-Tina was one of the very first new members to CrossFit Xtra Mile when it opened in January of 2012.
-She came to be a part of this family much like everyone does…through an introduction workout then On-Ramps!
-She loves this sport and believes in it so much that a few years later she sought and received her Level 1 Certification.
+Tina was one of the very first new members to Xtra Mile when it opened in January of 2012.
+She came to be a part of this family much like everyone else does…through an introduction workout then On-Ramp!
+She fell in love with this sport and believes in it so much that in 2014 she received her Level 1 to become a coach.

-Tina is from southwest Missouri. raised on a 1,000 acre cattle farm.
-She feels the work ethic and integrity instilled so deeply in her as a child is priceless to her today, and it drives how she approaches everything that she does.
+Tina is from southwest Missouri and was raised on a 1,000 acre cattle farm.
+She feels the work ethic and integrity instilled so deeply in her as a child is priceless to her today.
+It drives how she approaches everything that she does.

-She has been involved in sports since the age of 8.
-While Tina is an average athlete, she has been truly blessed to be able to participate at the Jr Olympic and Collegiate level.
 Tina has a Bachelor’s and Master’s degree in Sports Medicine and Education.
-Prior to her move to St Louis, she was a Certified Athletic Trainer and Clinician working for Midwest Sports Medicine Center in Springfield, MO.
+Prior to her move to St. Louis, she was a Certified Athletic Trainer and Clinician working for Midwest Sports Medicine Center in Springfield, MO.

-As a coach, Tina is dedicated to not only getting you to move well, but getting you to move properly.
-She feels knowledge is power and she committed to helping you understand movement and how to address mobility issues that might be getting in the way!
+As a coach, Tina is dedicated to not only getting you to move properly, but getting you to move well.
+Knowledge is power and she is committed to helping you understand movement and how to address mobility issues that might be getting in the way!

 Melissa started CrossFit in 2009, about six months after her daughter, Zoey, was born.
 After she fell in love with the sport, she got certified to coach in 2012 and started coaching out of her garage in Washington, MO.
 Eventually, she moved those classes to a local gym.
 Now, Melissa and her family live in West County, and she is coaching, offering body-recomposition services, and handling member relations for the CrossFit Xtra Mile family of gyms.
 When Melissa first started, she could never imagine being a coach, but she loves it.
 Coaching is a great fit for her since she was a high school English teacher for years.
 She has also belonged to CrossFit Xtra Mile since it opened, following Corey from their old gym when he opened because she admired his passion for CrossFit and his attention to doing things the right way and offering an excellent fitness experience for each athlete.